Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md

    **Important:** The default timeout for the `sat bootsys boot --stage bos-operations` command is 600 seconds.
-If it is known that the nodes take longer than this amount of time to shutdown, then a different value can be set using `--bos-shutdown-timeout BOS_SHUTDOWN_TIMEOUT` with a value larger than 600 for BOS_SHUTDOWN_TIMEOUT.
+If it is known that the nodes take longer than this amount of time to shutdown, then a different value can be set using `--bos-shutdown-timeout BOS_SHUTDOWN_TIMEOUT` with a value larger than 600 for `BOS_SHUTDOWN_TIMEOUT`.
 Once this timeout has been exceeded, `sat` will no longer watch the BOS sessions even if they are still in progress.

    ```bash